paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-55a-department-of-agriculture-advisory-committees.md

 ### Statutory Notes

 #### References in Text
 The Federal Advisory Committee Act, referred to in par.
 (2), is Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
-770, as amended, which is set out in the Appendix to Title 5, Government Organization and Employees.
+770, which is set out in the Appendix to Title 5, Government Organization and Employees.

 #### Amendments
 1981—Pub.
 L. 97–98 substituted provision relating to termination of advisory committees for provision relating to advisory committee charter requirements.